WALKS OF ART

 Each reading is supported by some details and contradicted by others.

-This ambiguity is probably intentional.
+The ambiguity is almost certainly intentional.

 Primavera — image 1